Misery literature: Literary hoaxes

-"Misery lit" has been proven to be a popular genre for literary hoaxes in which authors claim to reveal painful stories from their past.
+Misery literature has been proven to be a popular genre for literary hoaxes in which authors claim to reveal painful stories from their past.

 One early such hoax was the 1836 book Awful Disclosures of Maria Monk, or, The Hidden Secrets of a Nun's Life in a Convent Exposed, by Maria Monk, which claimed to tell of Monk's abuse in a convent.
-The book was a fabrication, and, though it contained a variety of factual errors, it became a widely read bestseller for several decades as it capitalized on anti-Catholic sentiment in the United States.
+The book was a fabrication, and although it contained a variety of factual errors, it became a widely read bestseller for several decades as it capitalized on anti-Catholic sentiment in the United States.

 The Holocaust has been the subject of several notable literary hoaxes by authors who either falsely claim to have lived through it, or were in fact Holocaust survivors but falsified their experiences.
 Such hoaxes include The Painted Bird (1965) by Jerzy Kosinski, Fragments: Memories of a Wartime Childhood (1995) by Binjamin Wilkomirski, Misha: A Mémoire of the Holocaust Years (1997) by Misha Defonseca and Angel at the Fence by Herman Rosenblat (which was planned to be published in 2009, but publication was cancelled).

+Two works that sparked moral panics in the United States are Sybil (1973) by Flora Rheta Schreiber and Michelle Remembers (1980) by Lawrence Pazder.
+Sybil tells the “true story” of a woman suffering from multiple personality disorder (now known as dissociative identity disorder) and the psychoanalyst, Cornelia B. Wilbur, who “cures” her.
+Both Sybil and Michelle Remembers promoted the idea of repressed memories and forgotten childhood traumas.
+Sybil was also adapted into a television film, and following the book and movie, diagnoses of multiple personality disorder increased while Michelle Remembers served as the spark for the Satanic panic.
+The factual accuracy of both works has since been disputed.
+Journalist Debbie Nathan, in her book Sybil Exposed, discusses how psychoanalyst Wilbur, Shirley Mason (the real person behind Sybil), and Schreiber (the author of Sybil) carried out a deception—partly knowingly, partly under self-delusion—in order to sell books, the film, and other products through a sensational story.